-This preliminary work aimed to contribute to our understanding of fundamental protocol design decisions when noise-tagging is integrated to perform AAD.
-We argue, that noise-tagging may provide additional information to the audio which could enhance AAD performance.
-In this pilot study with sequential presentation of the stimuli, we studied five different modulation conditions for the speech signals and compared two CCA-based decoding approaches.
+This preliminary work aims to contribute to our understanding of fundamental protocol design decisions when noise-tagging is integrated to perform AAD.
+We argue that noise-tagging may provide additional information to the audio which could enhance AAD performance.
+In this pilot study with sequential presentation of the stimuli, we studied five modulation conditions for the speech signals and compared two CCA-based decoding approaches.
 The results showed that the envelope CCA (eCCA) method achieved higher performances with full modulation than without modulation, while the alternative reconvolution CCA (rCCA) preferred a 70 percent modulation intensity to reach peak performance.

-For all decision window lengths, the 100 and 70 modulation condition performed better than the unmodulated condition for the eCCA method.
-It could be speculated that this is due to the modulation that adds additional distinctive uncorrelated high-frequency content.
-Generally, a frequency range of 1-9\,Hz is most informative for cortical tracking of speech envelopes~\cite{das2016}.
-Arguably, adding the noise-tags at a 40\,Hz bitrate increases the frequency range of the envelope, which could increase the speed with which the envelopes become distinctive for eCCA.
-Therefor, we used a 20\,Hz lowpass and a higher sampling frequency.
+For all decision window lengths, the 100 and 70 modulation conditions performed better than the unmodulated condition for eCCA.
+It could be speculated that this is due to the modulation adding distinctive uncorrelated high-frequency content.
+Generally, a 1-9\,Hz range was found most informative for cortical tracking of speech envelopes~\cite{das2016}.
+Arguably, adding the noise-tags at a 40\,Hz bitrate increases the envelope's frequency range, which could increase the speed with which the envelopes become distinctive for eCCA.
+Therefore, we used a 20\,Hz lowpass and a higher sampling frequency.

 The lowest modulation depth that reached on par or higher performance with the unmodulated condition was a modulation of 70, both for using eCCA and rCCA.
 For both methods, a 50 modulation depth was able to reach similar performances as the 0 modulation, for decision window lengths of $\tau\leq10$\,s.
-Future work would need to assess the perception thresholds for modulation depths, in order to obtain least intrusive protocols for high usability.
+Future work could assess the perception thresholds for modulation depths, to obtain the least intrusive protocols for high usability.